orsonteodoro/oiledmachine-overlay/README.md

 *games-misc/monogame-extended -  Contains several common modules found in game engines like particle engine, based on mercury particle engine, and tiled map loader.
 Currently a vanilla build of MonoGame stable doesn't support shaders on Linux so some features will not work for this assembly.

+*dev-dotnet/freenect - Is a C# wrapper for the libfreenect for the XBox Kinect camera.

 The dev-dotnet folder contains fixes for both dotnet overlay and shnurise overlay ebuilds.
 They many of the ebuilds in that folder in this overlay are dependencies for the latest stable Monodevelop and for Monogame.